benblaszczak/BobEngine/BobEngine 2.0 Shishka/Android Studio Project/README.txt

-template - A barebones BobEngine application that can be used as a base for other projects. cameraexample - An example that allows you to explore the camera functions. jumpybug - Flappy Bird clone that serves as an example of a full game
+template - A barebones BobEngine application that can be used as a base for other projects. cameraexample - An example that allows you to explore the camera functions. jumpybug - Flappy Bird clone that serves as an example of a full game controllerexample - shows how to get input from the a physical gamepad textdisplayexample - shows how to use TextDisplay